Campusoft/knowledge_base/.net_core/pattern.md

 In-process messaging with no dependencies.
 Supports request/response, commands, queries, notifications and events, synchronous and async with intelligent dispatching via C# generic variance.

+MediatR has two kinds of messages it dispatches:

+- Request/response messages, dispatched to a single handler
+- Notification messages, dispatched to multiple handlers

+Behaviors
+-  It represents a similar pattern to filters in ASP.NET MVC/Web API or pipeline behaviors in NServiceBus.

 ***Revision***

 Posee IPipelineBehavior, para colocar tuberias (pipe), en los flujos de MediatR